souffle-lang/souffle-lang.github.io/_docs/simple.md

 With the command
 ```
-souffle -D- reachable.dl
+souffle reachable.dl
 ```
-the program is executed and the result is printed out standard output.
+the program is executed and the result is printed to standard output.
 The output is

 ```